UPPMAX/programming_formalisms/docs/data_structures/expressive_data_type.md

         return 'Coordinate'
     ```

-    > When asked for its data type, return the word 'Coordinate'
+    > When asked for its data type, return the word 'Coordinate'.

     ```python
     def __str__(self):